 DUO implements various schemes.
-Checks are performed for all grants to check whether they are justified.
-We check your information as much as possible with other authorities, such as the the Dutch Tax Authority, the municipality, and the Social Insurance Bank (Sociale Verzekeringsbank, SVB).
-An overview of the most prevalent checks:
+We perform checks for all grants to make sure payment has been justified.
+We check your information as much as possible with other authorities, such as the Tax and Customs Administration, the municipality, and the SVB.
+These are the most common checks:

-When you receive a grant for living away from home, we will check that you are indeed living away from home.
+If you receive a grant for students living away from home, we will check if you are living away from both of your parents.
 We do this by reviewing the registration data of the municipality and through house calls, among other means.

-We will check with your school or university whether you are registered.
-There are also checks on registrations and on foreign allowances for studies abroad.
+We will check with your school or university whether you are enrolled.
+There are also checks on enrolments abroad.

 Received too much

-Have you received too much student finance?
-In that case, we will deduct the excess from your monthly benefit.
+Did you receive too much student finance?
+If so, we will deduct the excess from your monthly payments.
 If you are not or no longer receiving student finance, we will send you a request for payment.
-If you do not pay the payment request before its due date, the amount received in excess will automatically become a loan.
+If you do not pay the payment request before its due date, the overpaid amount will automatically become a loan.
 This loan will then incur interest.
 The same applies to any overpaid grant for students in secondary education.

 Student travel product fine

-A fine can be imposed in addition to the amount you must repay and the potential student travel product fine.
-When it concerns large amounts or intentional acts or omissions, DUO will file a report with the Public Prosecutions Department.
+A fine can be imposed in addition to the overpaid amount and any student travel product fine.
+If large sums or intentional acts or omissions are involved, DUO will file a report with the Netherlands Public Prosecution Service.

-If you have wrongfully received a grant for living away from home, you must obviously pay it back.
+If you have unduly received a grant for living away from home, you must obviously pay it back.
 In addition, DUO can impose an immediately payable administrative fine.
-That fine amounts to 50% of the excess student finance granted.
-The Central Fine Collection Agency (Centraal Justitieel Incassobureau, CJIB) will collect this fine.
-Family members and friends can also be fined, when they have collaborated in the wrongful receipt of the grant for living away from home.
-In the case of a recurrence, your right to student finance will expire and the fine will be 100%.
+This fine amounts to 50% of the overpaid student finance.
+The Central Judicial Collection Agency (CJIB) will collect this fine.
+Family members and friends can also be fined, if they have collaborated in you unduly receiving the grant for living away from home.
+In case of a repeat offence, your right to student finance will expire and the fine will be 100%.
 You cannot get a repayment plan for this fine.

-When you move to a foreign country, you yourself must notify DUO of your new address.
-Do you have to repay a student debt and did you not notify DUO of your address abroad?
-DUO works together with domestic and foreign authorities to find your address.
-In that case, you must pay off the arrears arisen at once.
-After a few warnings, DUO hands over the collection to a bailiff.
-The associated costs are for your account.
-You can also encounter difficulties in renewing your password and be included on the judicial list of wanted persons.
+If you move abroad, you must notify DUO of your new address.
+Do you have a student loan and did you fail to notify DUO of your address abroad?
+DUO works with domestic and foreign authorities to retrieve your address.
+You then need to pay the overdue amount at once.
+After several warnings, DUO hands over the collection to a bailiff.
+The costs involved will be at your expense.